 Many players within the healthcare industry, especially providers, have a limited understanding of the benefits healthcare consulting firms offer and why healthcare consulting is important.
-As a matter of fact, healthcare consulting is especially important for providers, because of the challenges associated with balancing patient care with normal business operations.
+As a matter of fact, healthcare consulting is especially important for providers because of the challenges associated with balancing patient care and patient experience with normal healthcare business operations.

 To equip providers with a full overview of the healthcare consulting sector, here is a quick guide to what is healthcare consulting, along with its most important characteristics.

-A healthcare consulting firm acts as a contracted third-party advisor to a given player in the healthcare sector.
-Every healthcare organization could potentially contract one of these advisory firms to assist in improving organizational competency, including
+A healthcare consulting firm acts as a contracted third-party advisor to clients in the healthcare sector.
+Every healthcare organization or healthcare practice could potentially contract an advisory firm to assist in improving organizational competency.
+These healthcare organizations typically include:

 - Healthcare providers such as hospitals, doctor’s offices, and other facilities